annapoornishanthkumar/snowflake_spotify_data_pipeline/README.md

 # snowflake_spotify_data_pipeline

-# 🎵 Spotify Top 100 Data Pipeline (Python, AWS, Snowflake)
+# 🎵 Spotify Snowflake End to End ETL Datapipeline (Python, AWS, Snowflake)

 ## 📌 Overview
 This project demonstrates an **end-to-end data pipeline** that extracts, processes, and loads Spotify’s Top 100 songs into Snowflake for analytics.